AghahowaJeffrey/AghahowaJeffrey/README.md

 <!---
 WHY I GOT INTO PROGRAMMING?
-Programming has always been something that seems to blow my mind away, even when i had no idea what it was.
+Programming has always been something that seems to blow my mind away, even when I had no idea what it was.
-I have always been facinated by it right from a very young age.
-The fact that i could solve probems, create, invent and put things together and see them come to live has always beeen my drive.
+I have always been fascinated by it right from a very young age.
+The fact that I could solve problems, create, invent, and put things together and see them come to life has always been my drive.
 --->